KJHansford/AuditoryResizing/README.md

 These materials are a computationally reproducible version of the paper:

 Hansford, K.J., Baker, D.H., McKenzie, K.J. & Preston, C.E.J.
-(2023).
-Multisensory Integration and Proprioceptive Plasticity During Resizing Illusions
+(2024).
+Multisensory Processing and Proprioceptive Plasticity During Resizing Illusions, *Experimental Brain Research*, in press.

 The file AudioManuscript.Rmd is an R markdown file that will perform all analyses and figure creation, and produce a pdf version of the manuscript.